-Justin Wedes is an educator, social entrepreneur and community activist based in Detroit, Michigan.
-He is the CEO and Founder of The Liberati Group, a creative digital agency specializing in grassroots advocacy and crowdfunding campaigns for non-profits, cause-based organizations and small businesses.
+Justin Wedes is a social entrepreneur and digital storyteller based in Detroit, Michigan.
+He is the CEO and Founder of The Liberati Group, a creative media agency that builds highly-effective branding and crowdfunding campaigns for non-profits, cause-based organizations and small businesses.

 In his (fleeting) spare time, Justin enjoys biking, running, chess, and playing the ’77 Fender Rhodes stage piano to his heart’s delight.